godspeedsystems/gs-documentation/docs/microservices-framework/how-to/axios-apis.md

 This allows your application to communicate with third-party services or other microservices by sending requests and receiving responses in a structured way.
-Axios simplifies the process of making requests, handling authentication, managing headers, handling errors, and retrying requests, which is especially useful for complex workflows or external integrations.
+Axios simplifies the process of making requests, handling authentication, managing headers, handling errors, and retrying requests, which is especially useful for complex functions or external integrations.

 ## Step-by-Step Guide: